SEP 2025 Cover image

 • SEP 2025 priority – 1, 3, & 4

-• Partner responsibilities – All D&Bs: Providing content for guides; Reviewing and signing off content; Providing residential postal addresses where relevant; Use of communications toolkits to promote the guides.
+• Partner responsibilities – All D&Bs: Providing content for guides; Reviewing and signing off content.

 Activity – SEP digital channels